klogging/klogging.io/docs/context/base-context.md

 ---
-sidebar_position: 50
+sidebar_position: 10
 ---

-# Context Items

-Much of the power of Klogging is in the way you can include context information in log events.

-## Base Context
+# Base Context

 You can specify items to add to every Klogging log event in your application.
 Examples might be application name or a build identifier.